clemence-mottez/Mitigating-bias-in-DL-models/README.md

 as it could unfairly disadvantage certain populations.
 Tackling these challenges is crucial to ensure the fair and safe implementation of ML and DL in healthcare.

-Our motivation is to identify, quantify, and mitigate biases in well-known deep-learning models used for disease predictions from x-ray images.
+Our motivation is to detect, quantify, and mitigate biases in well-known deep-learning models used for disease predictions from x-ray images.

 # How to run the project